smangul1/Microbe-scope/Genome_Coverage_Visualizer/MiCoP_Reference_Database/README.md

-# Building Reference Genome Database for MiCoP:
+# Build comprehensive MiCoP database:
 1. Download all genomes from EuPathDB.org
 2. Download all genomes from NCBI-RefSeq
 3. Move NCBI-RefSeq-Viral folder from NCBI-RefSeq to EuPathDB